vis-uni-bamberg/vis-uni-bamberg.github.io/bombalytics/readme.md

 # Installation

-To run the prototype, open index.html in desktop browser.
+To run the prototype, start a local web-server and open index.html in desktop browser.

 For best performance use Google Chrome browser at 1920 x 1080 resolution screen.

 # Demo and Details

-For a live demo of the approach and details of the approach, please visit [this page](https://s-agarwl.github.io/publication/Agarwal2020Bombalytics).
+Live demo of the approach can be found [here](https://vis-uni-bamberg.github.io/bombalytics/), while for pdf of the research article, and video of the conference presentation, please visit [this page](https://s-agarwl.github.io/publication/Agarwal2020Bombalytics).